retypeapp/retype/README.md

 !!!

 {.callout}
-> “I don't want to write code to write docs, I just want to write docs.”
+> “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there.”

 A new Retype powered website can be up and running within seconds once Retype is installed, which itself takes only a few seconds. :+1: